-Once upon a time, there might have been good reasons to write native mobile apps rather than cross-platform ones, but given how advanced cross-app platform frameworks and development tools have become, those days are well in the past.
+Once upon a time, there might have been good reasons to write native mobile apps rather than cross-platform ones, but given how advanced cross-platform mobile application frameworks and development tools have become, those days are well in the past.

-Once you’ve chosen the right platform, there are other factors to consider when building apps.
+Once you’ve chosen the right cross platform mobile app development solution, there are other factors to consider when building cross-platform apps.
 Be careful when designing your apps that they aren’t targeted too much on one platform rather than another, because that can harm the usability of the app on the platform you ignored.
 Find reliable cross-platform modules to help in your development work.
 Also look for dedicated API services for your cross-platform apps.
 Make sure to focus most of all on your users, not on the people who develop your apps.
 And also keep in mind that you’ll need to take advantage of each platform’s unique hardware.

 You’ll have to do testing of the app on all the platforms to which you deploy.
 And finally, when putting together your deployment schedule, keep in mind that you’ll have to build in time to get the apps reviewed and approved by Apple’s App Store and Google Play.
 It can take far longer than you might imagine, particularly if an app gets rejected.